Baby of the House: Baby of Seanad Éireann

-The youngest senator in Seanad Éireann is Fintan Warfield who was elected as a senator at the age of 24.

-The youngest ever senator was Kathryn Reilly, who was 22 when elected in 2011.

 Israel

 In Israel the term is seldom used.
-The youngest member of the current Knesset is Shirly Pinto of Yamina elected in 2021 aged 32.
+The youngest member of the current Knesset is Yitzhak Wasserlauf of Otzma Yehudit, elected in 2022 aged 30.

 The youngest member of the Knesset ever is Moshe Nissim, elected in 1959 aged 24.

 Italy

 The youngest member of the Chamber of Deputies ever is Enzo Lattuca (PD), elected in 2013, aged 25 years, 1 month, and 6 days.

 Kenya

+Luxembourg

+In Luxembourg's unicameral parliament, the Chamber of Deputies, no specific title exists to designate the youngest deputy.
+However, the two youngest elected deputies serve a symbolic role in the first public session following a general election; before a President of the Chamber is formally elected, the longest serving deputy (or until 2004, the oldest deputy) fulfills the role of president and is assisted by the two youngest deputies, who serve as secretaries.

 Malawi

-The youngest MP in Malawi was Angela Zachepa who was voted in as MP at age 21.
+The youngest MP in Malawi was Angela Zachepa, who was voted in as MP at age 21.

 Malaysia

-In Malaysia the term is rarely used.
-Most MPs and senators are elected usually only in their thirties and later but some prominent MPs have been elected rather early in life including former Prime Minister Najib Razak who was elected at 22 years and 6 months in age in 1976.
-The youngest-ever elected member of the Dewan Rakyat is Prabakaran Parameswaran, who was elected at the age of 22 years and 3 months in 2018.
-Prabakaran is the youngest MP in Malaysian history and currently serving as well.

-In Malaysia, any citizen 21 years of age or older can become a candidate and be elected to the Dewan Rakyat and Dewan Undangan Negeri.
-Minimum age for the Senator is 30 by constitution.
+In Malaysia, the term is very rarely used.
+Most MPs are directly elected and Senators are appointed or indirectly elected, usually in their middle age, but a few were elected as an MP at a very young age, including former Prime Minister and former Pekan MP Najib Razak, who was elected at 22 years and 6 months in 1976.
+The youngest ever elected is Batu MP Prabakaran Parameswaran, who was elected at the age of 22 years and 3 months in 2018.
+The present Baby of the House is Sungai Petani MP Mohammed Taufiq Johari, who was elected in 2022.
+Mohammed Taufiq is a month younger than Prabakaran.
+Any citizen 18 years of age or older can become a candidate and be directly elected to the Dewan Rakyat as an MP and State Legislative Assemblies as an MLA, while any citizen 30 years of age or older can be appointed or indirectly elected to the Dewan Negara as a Senator.